How to use RSS

 RSS and the Library

-From the Library's Web site, you can keep up-to-date of new items available in our collection by subscribing to RSS feeds of our Recent Acquisitions.
-The What's New announcements are also available as an RSS feed.
+From the Library's Web site, the What's New announcements are available as an RSS feed.

 RSS feeds on the Library's Web site follow RSS 2.0 Specification.

 There are a variety of RSS readers and new ones are appearing all the time.

 Browser-based RSS readers

 Add RSS feeds to your browser.
 These will only be available on the computer where that browser is installed.

 These readers can be accessed from any computer.